karenwky/Predictive_Modeling_Hong_Kong_Horse_Racing/README.md

 |**lgb_rus**|	130 KB|	0.19044|	0.94|	0.30|	0.93	|0.32|	429	|1020|
 |**lgb_smote**|823 KB|	1.98941	|0.93	|0.36|	0.95|	0.15|	113	|204|

-* By processing a lot of data, kNN model with over-sampling took the longest time, while LightGBM model with under-sampling took the shortest time.
+* By processing a lot of data, kNN model trained with over-sampled data took the longest time, while LightGBM model trained with under-sampled data took the shortest time.
-* kNN models performed relatively worse with low precision score and f1-score.
+* kNN models performed relatively worse with low precision score and f1-score of the positive class (1).
 * Training models aimed at minimize False Positive (predict: win, actual: lose), but it seems True Positive and False Positive are correlated.
 Same as gambling and investment, you have the chance to win and the risk to lose at the same time.
 * File sizes of LightGBM models are incredibly small and the time spent on training models is really quick.